The Measure Aspect of Quantum Uncertainty, of Entanglement, and the Associated Entropies

 {\bf (i)} The indeterminacy expressed by $\efN[\nrN P]$ can be viewed as the ``uncertainty of choice".
 Indeed, the choice of $\nrN$ equivalent objects is effectively reduced to $\efN[\nrN P]$ by virtue of their varied relevance.
-This then implies a generic interpretation of $\mu$-entropy as the entropy of choice.
-In the quantum measurement case, ``choice" takes a concrete form of an outcome.
+This motivates a generic interpretation of $\mu$-entropy as the entropy of choice.
+In the case of quantum measurement, ``choice" takes the form of an outcome.

-{\bf (ii)} Unlike the Shannon and R\'enyi cases, entropic additivity is not built into $\mu$-entropies.
+{\bf (ii)} Unlike the Shannon and R\'enyi cases, the entropic additivity is not built into $\mu$-entropies.
 Indeed, the additivity of effective numbers and the entropic additivity have very different roots and motivations.
-However, similarly to Tsallis entropy~\cite{Tsa88A}, this may not preclude its usefulness, even in statistical physics.
+However, similarly to Tsallis entropy~\cite{Tsa88A}, this may not preclude its usefulness, even in the context of statistical physics.
 While the related issues will be studied in a dedicated account, here we point out the corresponding relation for the family of $\mu$-entropies

 where $\efN_{(\alpha)} \in \Nmaps$ are the canonical ENF representatives introduced in~\cite{Hor18A}.
 In particular

 as can be shown directly from the corresponding definitions.
 Here, if $P=(p_1,\ldots,p_\nrN)$ and $Q=(q_1,\ldots,q_M)$, then $P\boxtimes Q$ is the product distribution with probability entries $p_i q_j$.